tiepdotme/lisacharlotterost.github.io/_posts/2016-03-16-How-I-organize-my-files.md

 ---
 layout: post
-title: How I Organise my Files
+title: How I Organize my Files
-tag: organisation,
+categories: [article]
+summary: '"In the beginning, there was organisation.
+Then, files flooded in."'
+image: /pic/160316_FilesOrg-f.jpg
+permalink: /:year/:month/:day/:title/
 ---

 **tl;dr: File organisation means avoiding crammed folders.
 On my highest folder hierarchy, I only have my most used categories and current projects.
 Also, my desktop is my file inbox: Every file I touch on a day goes there.**